 Child, Jesus sat on a donkey for humility’s sake,

-In the next verse, Rumi was apparently intolerant of anyone who disbelieved that Jesus had walked upon this Earth and that his presence could still be felt.
-Rumi did not hesitate to show his disapproval toward anyone who did not have sympathy or respect for Jesus.
-He surely knew he could not expect Muslims to venerate Jesus as much as they venerated Prophet Mohammed, because Jesus was not the prophet of the Muslim religion.
-However, because Jesus was acknowledged in several verses of the Qur’an as a chosen prophet of Allah, Rumi must have thought at least some degree of respect should be shown.
-Of course, not all Muslims had antipathies towards Jesus in Rumi’s time, because most were aware that Jesus was acknowledged and revered as a former prophet of Allah in the Qur’an.
-There must have been exceptions that prompted Rumi to write this verse:
+In the next verse, we can see that Rumi was not very tolerant with persons who were disturbed by the fact that Jesus (Christ) had once walked upon this earth and that His presence was still felt.
+Rumi did not hesitate to show his disapproval towards the ones who did not have sympathy or respect for Him.
+He surely knew that it could not be expected from Muslims to venerate Jesus as much as they venerated the Prophet Muhammad, for Jesus was not the prophet of Muslim religion.
+But since Jesus was acknowledged in several verses of the Qur’an as a chosen prophet of Allah, Rumi must have thought at least some degree of respect should be shown.
+[Of course, this does not mean to say that all Muslims had antipathies towards Jesus in Rumi’s time since some of them were cognisant that in some koranic verses Jesus was acknowledged and revered as a former prophet of Allah.
+But obviously, there must have been some exceptions which prompted Rumi to write such a verse.]

-May a hundred dogs piss on the beard of the ill-willed ignorant one,
+May hundred dogs piss on the beard of the ill-willed ignorant one,

 Who is jealous of Jesus and is in a bad state because of His presence.